Make an Impact

 Students with a commitment to maintaining an open dialogue and an interest in advancing the careers of their fellow students are encouraged to participate.

-Career representatives are selected by the CDC.
+Career representatives are selected by the Career Center.

 Social representatives organize community-building activities for their class by creating and executing social outings that appeal to the broadest number of students possible.